 Chapter 4 A growing economy In the previous chapter we ignored technological progress.
 An incontestable fact of real life in industrialized countries is, however, the presence of a persistent rise in GDP per capita - on average between 1.5 and 2.5 percent per year since 1870 in many developed economies.
-In regard to U.K., U.S., and Japan, see Fig. 4.1.
-And in regard to Denmark, see Fig. 4.2.
-This fact should be taken into account in a model which, like the Diamond model, aims at dealing with long-run issues.
+In regard to U.K., U.S., and Japan, see Fig. 4.1; and in regard to Denmark, see Fig. 4.2.
+In spite of the somewhat dubious quality of the data from before the Second World War, this observation should be taken into account in a model which, like the Diamond model, aims at dealing with long-run issues.
 For example, in relation to the question of dynamic inefficiency, cf. Chapter 3, the cut-off value of the steady-state interest rate is the steady-state GDP growth rate of the economy and this growth rate increases one-to-one with the rate of technological progress.
 We shall therefore now introduce technological progress.
 On the basis of a summary of "stylized facts" about growth, Section 4.1 motivates the assumption that technological progress at the aggregate level takes the Harrod-neutral form.
 In Section 4.2 we extend the Diamond OLG model by incorporating this form of technological progress into the model.
 Section 4.3 extends the golden rule concept to allow for the existence of technological progress.
 In Section 4.4 what is known as the neoclassical theory of the functional income distribution is addressed.
 In this connection an expedient analytical tool, the elasticity of factor substitution, is presented.
 Section 4.5 goes into detail with the special case of a constant elasticity of factor substitution (the CES production function).
 Finally, Section 4.6 concludes.